GLOBAL MARKETS-US fiscal deadlock, data, stop stocks; euro gains

 “These numbers were soft,” said Ryan Sweet, senior economist with Moody’s Analytics, shortly after the consumer spending data was released.
 “It’s a sign that consumers are cautious.
 They are tightening their purse strings with the jobs market taking a step back.
 The ‘fiscal cliff’ will likely hit spending later even though it’s not in the forefront of consumers’ mind.”

-The FTSEurofirst 300 index of top European shares slipped 0.2 percent to 1,119.36, following Thursday’s 1.1 percent gain, which took it to a four-month closing high.
+The FTSEurofirst 300 index of top European shares also slipped 0.1 percent to 1,120.89, following Thursday’s 1.1 percent gain, which took it to a four-month closing high.

 Strong demand at an Italian bond auction this week, which cut Rome’s borrowing costs to a two-year low, and falls in Spanish bond yields have encouraged investors to return to European assets.

-Spanish and Italian 10-year bond yields were stable at 5.268 percent and 4.484 percent respectively, well below their peak in July, when Spain’s debt yielded more than 6 percent.
+Spanish and Italian 10-year bond yields were stable on Friday at 5.334 percent and 4.48 percent respectively, well below their peak in July, when Spain’s debt yielded more than 6 percent.

-But elsewhere, the economic outlook was not so buoyant.
-Brazil’s economy posted extremely disappointing growth in the third quarter, increasing pressure on President Dilma Rousseff to make deeper structural reforms and adding to fears that big emerging markets are getting dragged into the stagnant morass of the global economy..
-The U.S. dollar rose 1.2 percent against the real.

-Canada’s economy lost some fizz in the third quarter as exports recorded their biggest drop in three years and businesses scaled back investments, though the slowdown is unlikely to knock the Bank of Canada off its rate-hike stance.
-The dollar gained 0.1 percent against the Canadian dollar.
+Earlier, MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.6 percent to its highest level since March 1, after a monthly gain of 2.1 percent.

 The U.S. fiscal crisis remains the center of focus in oil markets due to its potential impact on demand from the world’s biggest consumer.
 Crude was up ahead of the weekend.